sanjaysagar12/EcoFinds/backend/src/product/schema.md

 5. **Search**: The search functionality is case-insensitive and searches both title and description fields
 6. **Pagination**: Default pagination is 10 items per page, maximum recommended is 100
 7. **Price Handling**: Prices are stored as Decimal type in the database for precision
+8. **My Products Endpoint**: `/my-products` automatically filters by the authenticated user's ID for security
+9. **Public User Products**: `/by-user/:userId` only shows active products for public viewing
+10. **Product Visibility**: Inactive products are only visible to their owners via the `/my-products` endpoint